Step 2: Adjust App Settings

 - App By (this is you) — the name of the company or person who created the app.

 - Homepage is the page where you can learn more information about the app or the company that created the app.

 - Customer Support Email links to the email address for the company that created the app so users who may need help during the app install process can get in touch.

 Find the App Directory under Apps > Directory in the navigation bar.

 This is an option field, and is primarily relevant for public apps.
 You will select from the predetermined list of app types.
 This allows us to categorize these apps and define where the app will surface in Yext.
-For example, Data Connector apps will appear on the Add Data screen in the Knowledge Graph as well as the App Directory.
+For example, Data Connector apps will appear on the Add Data screen in Content as well as the App Directory.

 While you can add an App Type for private apps, they will not be surfaced on any public facing properties.